therobinkim/lets-learn-vim/README.md

 ### Background

-`vi` is a text editor that is built into many operating systems and henceforth built into terminals.
+`vim` is a text editor that is built into many operating systems and henceforth built into terminals.
 It's rather plain and can be intimidating at first, but can be a lot of fun to learn, and when mastered, significantly improve your ability to edit text.

-### Alternatives

-`vim` is "an improved version of the `vi` editor" while `emacs` and `nano` are some alternatives.
-My Macbook Pro runs `vim` whenever try to run `vi`, so we'll focus our discussion on `vim`.